View as PDF

 Photo

-Photo 24-2 All crawl space area was redone with pressure treated joist sistered along side of old rotted joist.
+Photo 24-2 Most all of the crawl space area was redone with new pressure treated joist sistered along side of old rotted joist.

 Photo